harshu-panchal/Digital-AELA-/TRANSLATION_SETUP.md

 ### Translations not working?

-1. Check Google Cloud credentials are set correctly
+1. **Check API Key**: Verify your API key is correctly set in `backend/.env` file

+   - Make sure there are no extra spaces or quotes
+   - The format should be: `GOOGLE_CLOUD_TRANSLATE_API_KEY=AIzaSy...`

-2. Verify Google Cloud Translate API is enabled
+2. **Verify API is Enabled**: Check that Cloud Translation API is enabled in Google Cloud Console

-3. Check browser console for errors
+   - Go to "APIs & Services" → "Library"
+   - Search for "Cloud Translation API" and ensure it shows "Enabled"

+3. **Check API Key Restrictions**: If you restricted the API key, make sure it's allowed for Cloud Translation API

+   - Go to "APIs & Services" → "Credentials"
+   - Click on your API key and check "API restrictions"

+4. **Check Backend Logs**: Look at your backend console for error messages

+   - You should see: `[Google Cloud] Translate client initialized successfully`
+   - If you see errors, they will help identify the issue

+5. **Check Browser Console**: Look for errors in the browser console

+   - Network errors might indicate API key issues
-4. Verify translation files exist in `public/locales`
+   - Verify translation files exist in `public/locales`

+6. **Verify .env File**: Make sure your `.env` file is in the `backend` directory (not `backend/src`)

 ### Performance issues?